reduxjs/redux/docs/recipes/UsageWithTypescript.md

 ### Use Typed Hooks in Components

-In component files, import the pre-typed hooks instead of the standard hooks from React-Redux.
+In component files, import the pre-typed hooks instead of the standard hooks from React Redux.

 ```tsx title="features/counter/Counter.tsx"
 import React, { useState } from 'react'